updated 3-20-2023

 WHAT IS A SITE PLAN?

-A site plan is a diagram which is meant to show proposed improvements to a property.
+A site plan is a diagram meant to show proposed and existing improvements to a property.
 A site plan is important because it also includes information in regards to the physical characteristics, features, and uses of a property.
-The main purpose is to show the exact way that the intended land use relates to the features of a parcel and its surrounding area.
+The main purpose is to show the exact way the intended land use relates to the features of a parcel and its surrounding area.
 A

 One of the most important features of a site plan is to show the relationship between what already exists, and what it is that you are planning to do.
 A site plan is used to ensure that local and state codes are adhered to when it comes to making changes and additions to a specific property, and are retained for historical records.